Board Game Necromancer

-Rob is a game designer and has been for 18 years now.
+Rob is a game designer and has been for more than two decades now.
 As Chief Restoration Officer at Restoration Games, his job is to find old games, fall in love with them again, and then edit and polish them for modern times.
 This means playing a lot of old games, which is a burden but someone has to do it.
 Rob lives in western Massachusetts with his wife and kids (although one is going off to college!) and designs original games in addition to restoring old ones.
 He has a passion for baseball and history, even so far as to have his college degree in Classical Civilizations.
 Rob has been a professor, copywriter, and PROFESSIONAL COOK, JUSTIN.
 He cut his teeth on 1st Edition AD&D and never stopped being a gamer.

 Visual Restoration Wizard

 Despite his obvious lack of rhythm Jason is known to rock a nasty air drum solo in the middle of a brainstorm session.
 This explains the numerous dents on his Wacom pen and pencils.
 Jason brings that same enthusiasm into all his design and illustration projects.
 But of all the projects he’s ever worked on, board games are by far his favorite.
 No other project offers such a large and varying canvas to paint stories onto.
 His favorite game is a toss-up between Settlers of Catan (when he can convince 2 out of 3 of his kids to play), Heroscape, and Star Wars: Escape From Death Star (1977) (the first board game he ever played).
 Jason handles all of the art direction and graphic design for us.
 Basically, he is the guy who makes all of our stuff look amazing.
 And he has graciously offered to judge the cook-off between Rob and Justin.